lrse/pdrl-aslam/README.md

 Notice that now we are using the flag --single since we want to play only one agent for visualization.

-By default, the loaded policy is the last model of the last run of the experiment folder PDRL_ASLAM/logs/rsl_rl/PDRL_ASLAM_v0
+By default, the loaded policy is the last model of the last run of the experiment folder logs/rsl_rl/PDRL_ASLAM_v0

-However, an already trained policy is saved in PDRL_ASLAM/demos
+However, an already trained policy is saved in demos

 - To run this already trained agent run: